petaverse-cloud/pv-docs-site/docs/petority/6_notification/4_enable-nitif.md

 title: Message Alerts
 ---

-# Enabling Message Alerts in Wagguracy
+# Enabling Message Alerts in WAGGURACY
-Wagguracy offers **[various alerts](/docs/petority/notification/type)** to keep you informed about your pet's well-being and device status.
+WAGGURACY offers **[various alerts](/docs/petority/notification/type)** to keep you informed about your pet's well-being and device status.

-To ensure you receive these important alerts, follow these steps to [enable message alerts](/docs/petority/general-setting/notification) in the Wagguracy app.
+To ensure you receive these important alerts, follow these steps to [enable message alerts](/docs/petority/general-setting/notification) in the WAGGURACY app.

-**Step 1:** Open the Wagguracy App
+**Step 1:** Open the WAGGURACY App

-Download and launch the Wagguracy app on your Android or iOS device.
+Download and launch the WAGGURACY app on your Android or iOS device.

 **Step 2:** Log In to Your Account